COMPANY THAT MADE DEFECTIVE PRODUCT RESPONSIBLE FOR INJURY

-Why didn’t GM alert drivers sooner about this defect in the product?
+Why didn’t GM alert drivers sooner about this defect in their product?
 That was the question being asked by the consumers and the families of the people injured or killed.
 The attorney who disclosed the e-mails said that between the time the purchase order for these replacement ignition switches was made and the time when the recalls were announced, multiple accidents occurred.
 Of his clients alone, this included 45 accidents and one death.

 Every day, consumers throughout the United States are seriously injured or killed by poorly designed or defectively manufactured products or equipment that malfunctioned or broke.
 Too often, as seems to be the case with General Motors in the situation above, corporations place a greater priority on profits than they do safe design and quality control of their manufacturing processes or the risk to their reputation and bottom line if they report a defect in their product.
 This places consumers’ lives in jeopardy.
 Our defective product lawyers in Minnesota have seen many cases of defective products or equipment disfiguring and maiming innocent people.
 We take these cases very seriously and pursue the negligent manufacturer to get fair and complete compensation for our clients.

-DEFECTIVE PRODUCT LIABILITY IN MINNESOTA
+DEFECTIVE PRODUCT INJURY COMPENSATION IN MINNESOTA

-MN has strict product liability laws that hold manufacturers and sellers liable when their defective product, defective equipment or defective machine injures someone.
+MN has strict product liability laws that hold manufacturers and sellers liable when their defective or malfunction product, defective equipment or defective machine injures someone.
 This makes sense for several reasons.
 Two of the primary reasons are: 1) The manufacturer is in the best position to make sure they have designed and manufactured the product, equipment or machine safely, and knowing that they will have to pay for the damages if they injure people is a good incentive to make sure they don’t make defective products or defective equipment in the future; and 2) The manufacturer is in a better position to pay for the medical bills and other costs for the person injured by a defective product or defective equipment because that is the business they are in and they can spread the cost over the many sales that they make – versus the unlucky injured person having to pay the whole cost themselves.

 WHAT TO DO IF YOU ARE INJURED BY A DEFECTIVE PRODUCT IN MN